-A narrative in the account which demonstrates some development since the last contact with the client needs discussion or further instructions, will certainly help justify the meeting.
-We will not pay for a meeting where it is apparent from the surrounding circumstances that a meeting was not at that stage appropriate or necessary to advance the case, but a result of the client calling in at the office.
+A narrative in the account which demonstrates some development since the last contact with the client that needs discussion or further instructions, should help to justify the meeting.
+We will not pay for a meeting where it is apparent that a meeting was not at that stage appropriate or necessary to progress the case, but took place as a result of the client calling in at the office.

-Factors we are likely to take into account in deciding if the time you are charging for is reasonable include:-
+Factors we are likely to take into account in deciding if the time you are charging for is reasonable include:

-Some accounts contain a standard charge for similar (or identical) and often lengthy attendances with a client with a standard supporting narrative.
-It is unlikely that any solicitor would spend the same time with a client in all circumstances and at all stages of the advice.
-In these circumstances, we will
+Some accounts contain a standard charge for similar and often lengthy attendances with a client with a standard supporting narrative.
+It is unlikely that you would spend the same time with a client at all stages of the advice.

 No separate charge is allowed for framing a file note arising from a meeting or telephone call.
 This is included within the time charge allowable for the meeting, telephone call or other work about which the note was taken.